Aquatic grooming, and Facial fold forcing

 Aquatic fold forcing is one of the most effective human grooming techniques.

-But, it's not easy to perform.
+However, it's not easy to perform.

 That's because both hands are involved: